International @Campuslife provides visa and immigration advice

 Information about how to apply for a visa in your home country

-If you are applying for a Student visa in the UK, you will need to make this application via the University’s International @Campuslife team.
+If you are applying for a Student Route visa from within the UK, you will need to make this application via the University’s International @Campuslife team.
 Please see our information about Extending your visa in the UK.

-If you are planning to come and study in the UK, you should familiarise yourself with, and start preparing for, your Student visa application as soon as possible.
-You do not need to wait until you have a CAS statement to start preparing and you do not need to wait until a Visa Application Centre (VAS) is open to make your application- this is because it is made and paid for online.
+You should familiarise yourself with, and start preparing for, your Student visa application as soon as possible.
+You do not need to wait until you have a CAS statement to start preparing and you do not need to wait until a Visa Application Centre (VAC) is open to make your application- this is because it is made and paid for online.
 You might find that you need several weeks to gather all the documents needed, and to wait for a VAC to open, so the earlier you start and submit the better.

 When should I make my application?

-However, you can start preparing for your application at any time.
-You do not need to wait for a CAS statement before you start preparing and this is especially important if you are making your application close to the course start date.
-Dependant on your individual situation it may take you 28 days or more to get the financial documents you need to make a valid application, so the earlier you work out what you need and start gathering these the better.
+However, you can start preparing for your application at any time You do not need to wait for a CAS statement before you start preparing and this is especially important if you are making your application close to the course start date.
+Dependent on your individual situation it may take you 28 days or more to get the financial documents you need to make a valid application, so the earlier you work out what you need and start gathering these the better.
 Full information about visa application requirements can be found below.

 How do make my application?

 The visa application itself can be broken down into stages which are further detailed in the tabs below:

 Make sure you are also downloading and reading the extra visa information leaflets on these pages.
 They will help you to work out exactly how much money you need for your visa application, what documents you need and how you can reduce the risk of being refused because of your financial documents.

-- Printouts and scans are all fine - except for your passport, which has to be uploaded to your application from the original (you should take this to your VAC appointment as well).
+- Printouts and scans are all fine - except for your passport, which must be uploaded to your application from the original (you should take this to your VAC appointment as well).

 You should be prepared to provide: